tomjoht/tomjoht.github.io/_posts/2024/10/2024-10-06-genai-and-document360.md

 **Saravana Kumar:** Sure.
 First of all, thank you very much, Tom, for having me on the show.
 I've been reading about your stuff for a very long time.
 To give you a brief about myself, my name is Saravana.
 I'm the founder of a company called Kovai.co, which is the umbrella company.
 Under the company, we have three different products.
 Two of them are more in the Microsoft ecosystem, and that's how the company got started.
 Document360 is our third product.

 We started Document360 back in 2017-2018.
 It came out of pure accident, I would say.
-While writing documentation for our other two products, which are more in the enterprise space and require a lot of documentation - when you're dealing with customers like Boeing and IKEA, it's quite a complex product and requires extensive documentation - that's when I identified a gap in the market.
+While writing documentation for our other two products, which are more in the enterprise space and require a lot of documentation&mdash;when you're dealing with customers like Boeing and IKEA, it's quite a complex product and requires extensive documentation&mdash;that's when I identified a gap in the market.

 On one side, the market was dominated by typical customer support products like Zendesk, Freshdesk, and ServiceNow.
 They have some kind of documentation module.
 On the other side, you have really complicated or legacy systems.
 I won't say legacy, but more complex, like component-based content management systems or headless CMS.
 People go to extreme lengths to have documentation for their product.
 That's when we saw something in the middle and started the company.